NotebookLM Limits in 2026: Sources, Size Caps and Workarounds

 Stop digging.
 Start asking.

-Add Sidenote to Chrome, open any page in your wiki, and ask it the question you’ve been Slacking the team about.
+Add Sidenote to your browser, open any page in your wiki, and ask it the question you’ve been Slacking the team about.

-7-day Pro trial · No card required · Free tier forever
+7-day Pro trial · No card required · Free plan forever